 A person experiencing irritation, coughing, or choking after being exposed to drywall dust should be moved to a place with fresh air.
 If the symptoms do not subside, the person should seek medical help and be tested for more chronic conditions such as asthma, silicosis and lung cancer.

 Drywall dust contains crystalline silica and mica, which have been named hazardous materials by OSHA.
 Both silica and mica are found in the joint compound mud that fills the nail heads and seams that hold drywall in place.
 When drywall is sanded, crystalline silica and mica is released into the air as dust.
 These minerals are extremely dangerous to the lungs.
 When they are inhaled, they are embedded in lung tissue.
 The lung tissue develops fiber nodules and scarring around the silica particles; this is known as silicosis.
 Symptoms can occur weeks or years after exposure and include increased difficulty breathing.
 In severe cases, death can occur from lung disease or from tuberculosis.

 Other chronic conditions can develop from prolonged exposure to drywall dust.
 Crystalline silica is considered a human carcinogen and may cause lung cancer.
 Drywall dust is also associated with asthma and autoimmune diseases, including scleroderma (thickening of the skin), systemic lupus erythematosus, rheumatoid arthritis and kidney disease.
 Drywall workers who are exposed to crystalline silica are also at an increased risk for tuberculosis, kidney diseases and renal disease.

 Because symptoms may not develop until years after the exposure to drywall dust, victims of lung cancer and silicosis may need legal assistance when filing their claim.
-Our attorneys are here to help you.
+Our experienced workers' compensation attorneys are here to help you.
 We understand the Missouri & Kansas Workers’ Compensation processes and we can help you determine if a third party is liable for your ailments.
 To learn more and take the first step towards getting your medical bills paid, contact us at 888-348-2616 for a free, no-obligation consultation.